 |Partner countries||Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu and Vanuatu||Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu and Vanuatu|

 All participating workers have the same rights and protections as Australian workers.
-We provide a range of support services to assist workers including:
+Employers and Pacific Labour Facility staff provide information on a range of topics to help workers, including:

 If you have any questions, please get in touch by email (firstname.lastname@example.org).